Petco (WOOF)

 14. Is Now The Time To Buy Petco?

-We cheer for all companies serving everyday consumers, but in the case of Petco, we’ll be cheering from the sidelines.
-For starters, its revenue growth was a little slower over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EPS over the last three years makes it a less attractive asset to the public markets.
+Petco doesn’t pass our quality test.
+First off, its revenue growth was a little slower over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EPS over the last four years makes it a less attractive asset to the public markets.
 On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.